Frechmatz/java-sound-server/specification_v1_0_0.md

 * Client establishes a socket connection with server
 * Client sends session initialization data
-* Server reads session initialization data and acknowledges
+* Server reads session initialization data and acknowledges or closes the connection
 * Server starts message loop
 * Client sends an `Init` message
-* Server initializes Java Sound audio output and sends an `AckInit` message
+* Server initializes Java Sound audio output and sends an `AckInit` message or closes the connection
 * Client sends a `Start` message
 * Server sends a `GetFrames` message
 * Client sends a `Frames` message